mtmse/deprecated-dotify.devtools/readme.md

 ## Unbrailler ##
 This tool can be used to compare text differences in an xml-editor.
 A folder is scanned for PEF-files and the braille in each file is replaced by ascii characters for easier debugging.

+# More information #
+See the [common wiki](https://github.com/brailleapps/wiki/wiki) for more information.